sumitmalik51/BAST306T-Labs/lab05/Lab05.md

 ## Goal

-- learn how to create a DevOps query as a basis for Dashboard
+- learn how to create a Azure DevOps Query
-- leartn how to create a burn-down chart
+- learn how to create a Burn-down chart
 - learn how to create and adjust Team Dashboard

 ## Create my Bug Query